 The magnolia tree at the front of this institute is the replica of one at the Atkinson Morley Neurosciences Hospital, London, set up by Sir.
 Wylie McKissock and recognized all over the world for developing the first CT scanner in 1972; an achievement that earned the Nobel Prize in Medicine for Britain.

 At the foundation of this institute, soil from the premises of the institute of Neurological Sciences , Glasgow, has been laid down.
 The Glasgow institute is foremost in modern Neurosciences, credited to have spearheaded pioneering research in its field, revolutionised the care of head injuries and introduced the Glasgow coma scale.

-The Academic Wing at this institute is dedicated to Professor Terence Hope, a senior neurosurgeon, at Queens Medical Centre, Nottingham, and its former head of the department.
-Professor Hope has been regularly spending time, every year over the last ten years to help his colleague, Prof Devkota in organizing the service and most importantly, training of the young Nepalese neurosurgeons at the institute.
-He is an exit examiner of the British neurosurgical training.
+The Academic Wing at our Institution is dedicated to Professor Terence Hope, a senior neurosurgeon at Queens Medical Centre, Nottingham.
+Professor Hope has been regularly spending time at our Institution, annually visiting over the last ten years.
+He helps Prof Devkota in running theatre cases and most importantly, training young Nepalese neurosurgeons at our institute.
+He is an external examiner of Nottingham University as well as Kathmandu University.
 His involvement has been instrumental in assuring the quality of post-graduate training at this institute.

-The academic wing was dedicated to Prof Hope on the December 5, 2008.
+The Academic Wing was dedicated to Prof Hope on December 5th , 2008.